Opioid Maker Charged With Fraud In Marketing Drug As Less Prone To Abuse

 Prosecutors now say the company knew the dissolvable film version of Suboxone was potentially more dangerous, more susceptible to abuse, and included a higher risk that children might be exposed to the drug.
 The firm also developed a program that allegedly connected opioid-dependent patients with doctors who prescribed Suboxone "in high doses and in suspect circumstances."

-Federal prosecutors say if Indivior is found guilty, the company should forfeit at least three billion dollars in penalties.
-In its response, Indivior said the company acted responsibly and has played a crucial role responding the deadly opioid epidemic.
+Federal prosecutors say if Indivior is found guilty, the company should forfeit at least $3 billion in penalties.
+In its response, Indivior said the company acted responsibly and has played a crucial role responding to the deadly opioid epidemic.
 The firm also says it tried to negotiate a settlement before the charges were filed.

-"We are extremely disappointed in this action by the Justice Department, which is wholly unsupported by either the facts or the law," said Indivior's statement.
+"We are extremely disappointed in this action by the Justice Department, which is wholly unsupported by either the facts or the law," Indivior's statement said.

-This indictment marks an escalation in what has already emerged as a dangerous year for major drug makers and distributors entangled in the opioid crisis.
+This indictment marks an escalation in what has already emerged as a dangerous year for major drugmakers and distributors entangled in the opioid crisis.
 According to the U.S. Centers for Disease Control and Prevention, prescription opioid overdoses have killed more than 200,000 Americans over the last 20 years.

 Companies including Purdue Pharma, Johnson & Johnson and CVS face a wave of civil lawsuits in state courts around the country.
 They stem from claims that Big Pharma accelerated the opioid crisis by aggressively marketing prescription painkillers and other opioid medications.
 The next major trial is set to begin next month in Oklahoma.